mgonzalezo/CKAD_Preparation/README.md

 # CKAD_Preparation
 Repository with some reference information about the exam, tips &amp; tricks and Reference URLs.

 CKAD is a hands-on exam provided by CNCF (Cloud Native Computing Foundation).
-You can see get all the general details of this exam here: https://www.cncf.io/certification/ckad/
+You can get all the general details of this exam here: https://www.cncf.io/certification/ckad/

 There are many forums and guidelines on this exam, I will try to explain the preparation I went through and some key details I found while taking the exam.